Partido Komunista ng Pilipinas-1930: Split

-Remnants of the PKP worked from the underground to rebuild the organisations and affiliated groups.
+Remnants of the PKP worked from the underground to rebuild their mass organizations and affiliated groups.
 In 1964, Jose Maria Sison co-founded the Kabataang Makabayan (Patriotic Youth) with Nilo Tayag.
 This organization rallied the Filipino youth against the Vietnam War, against the Marcos presidency, and corrupt politicians.
-On December 26, 1968, he formed and chaired the Central Committee of the Communist Party of the Philippines (CPP), an organisation within the Communist Party founded on Marxist–Leninist-Mao Zedong Thought, stemming from his own experiences as a youth leader, labour, and land reform activist.
-This is known as the First Great Rectification Movement where Sison and other radical youths criticised the existing Party's leadership and failure.
+On December 26, 1968, he formed and chaired the Central Committee of the Communist Party of the Philippines (CPP), an organization within the Communist Party founded on Marxist–Leninist-Mao Zedong Thought, stemming from his own experiences as a youth leader, labor, and land reform activist.
+This is known as the First Great Rectification Movement where Sison and other radical youths criticized the existing Party's leadership and failure.
 The reformed CPP included Maoism within the political line as well as the struggle for a National Democratic Revolution in two stages, consisting of a "Protracted People's War" as its first part to be followed by a Socialist Revolution.

-Soon after this, the leadership of the PKP sought to eliminate and marginalise Sison.
-However, the reorganised CPP had a larger base and renewed political line that attracted thousands to join its ranks.
+Soon after this, the leadership of the PKP sought to eliminate and marginalize Sison.
+However, the reorganized CPP had a larger base and renewed political line that attracted thousands to join its ranks.
 The old leadership and its followers was pro-Soviet, while the other, mostly younger faction was oriented towards Maoism.
 On December 26, 1968, the Maoist faction announced it was re-establishing the Communist Party of the Philippines.
-Over time the Maoist party eclipsed the pro-Soviet faction, which is now commonly referred to as PKP-1930 since the 1980s.
+Over time, the Maoist party eclipsed the pro-Soviet faction, which is now commonly referred to as PKP-1930 since the 1980s.

-According to historian Joseph Scalice, the PKP, in its alliance with the Marcos administration, was responsible for more communist deaths "in the wake of the declaration of martial law than were killed by the dictatorship", due mostly in part by a growing youth faction in the party called the Marxist-Leninist Group (MLG) opposing the imposition of martial law and attempting to splinter from the PKP.
+According to historian Joseph Scalice, the PKP, in its alliance with the Marcos administration, was responsible for more communist deaths "in the wake of the declaration of martial law than were killed by the dictatorship", as they killed members of a growing youth faction in the party called the Marxist-Leninist Group (MLG) opposing the imposition of martial law and attempting to splinter from the PKP.

 The PKP-1930 survived the martial law era as pro-government supporters, after being pardoned by President Ferdinand Marcos.
-They supported the government in its land reform programme, attempt for Land Collectivisation, and the "Democratic Revolution from the centre" envisioned by Marcos.
-The Maoist faction, led by Jose Maria Sison, continues to fight to this day.
-As of now, the PKP-1930 is a minor party and with Antonio E. Paris as their General Secretary since 2009, and issues the publication Sulong!.
-Some party members had been elected to public office after the 2013 and 2016 elections in the country.
+They supported the government in its land reform program, attempt for land collectivization, and the "Democratic Revolution from the center" envisioned by Marcos.
+The Maoist party continues to fight to this day.
+As of now, the PKP-1930 is a minor party and issues the publication Sulong!
+Some party members were elected to public office in the 2013 and 2016 elections in the country.